Skip to content

 SHARE VIA:

-The Focused Abdominal Sonography for Trauma exam superseded diagnostic peritoneal lavage in the late 1980s as a means of determining significant intra-abdominal free fluid.
-The actual monicker, FAST, was first used by Royzycki et al back in the mid-90s.
+The Focused Abdominal Sonography for Trauma exam superseded diagnostic peritoneal lavage in the late 1980s to determine significant intra-abdominal free fluid.
+The actual monicker, FAST, was first used by Royzycki et al. in the mid-90s.

-The FAST exam is a rapidly performed test that looks at four specific areas – RIGHT upper quadrant, LEFT upper quadrant, subxiphoid region, and pelvis.
-The wielder of the probe is looking for free fluid rather than directly looking for solid organ injury.
+The FAST exam is a rapidly performed test that examines four specific areas: the right upper quadrant, the left upper quadrant, the subxiphoid region, and the pelvis.
+The probe wielder looks for free fluid rather than directly for solid organ injury.

-The 4 traditional FAST views – RUQ, LUQ, subxiphoid and pelvic.
+The four traditional FAST views – RUQ, LUQ, subxiphoid and pelvic.

-It’s important to remember that the FAST exam came about as a tool to examine haemodynamically UNSTABLE patients in order to determine who needed to go to the operating theatre or needed a critical intervention (such as pericardiocentesis).
+It’s important to remember that the FAST exam was developed as a tool to examine haemodynamically unstable patients and determine who needed to go to the operating theatre or required a critical intervention (such as pericardiocentesis).

-According to Rippey and Royce, the sensitivity of FAST in adults ranges from 64-98%.
+According to Rippey and Royce, the sensitivity of FAST in adults ranges from 64% to 98%.
 But…

 What about in kids?

-CT is considered the gold standard for the examination of intra-abdominal injury in children but it is not without risk.
-As clinicians we are reluctant to expose kids to needless radiation and try and act within the ALARA (As Low As Reasonably Possible) principle.
-With an increased focus on the use of point of care ultrasound throughout paediatrics it can be tempting to translate the adult approach of using the FAST scan, in kids.
+CT is considered the gold standard for examining intra-abdominal injury in children, but it is not without risk.
+As clinicians, we are reluctant to expose kids to needless radiation and try to act within the ALARA (As Low As Reasonably Possible) principle.
+With an increased focus on the use of point-of-care ultrasound throughout paediatrics, it can be tempting to translate the adult approach of using the FAST scan into kids.

 A couple of concerns have been raised regarding the use of FAST in children: